 Possible Hard Brexit Mitigation

-It may be that even in the absence of a withdrawal agreement and Brexit becoming fully effective by default on 29 March 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020), that each of the EU and UK may take some steps to mitigate some of the effects of Brexit including some of the requirements of the WTO obligations.
+It may be that even in the absence of a withdrawal agreement and Brexit becoming fully effective by default on 29 March 2019 (may also apply to new exit date on 31 December 2020), that each of the EU and UK may take some steps to mitigate some of the effects of Brexit including some of the requirements of the WTO obligations.
 However, there would be potentially serious consequences for each of the EU UK should they fail to apply “WTO” terms to each other after a hard Brexit.

 Third countries could claim against each of the EU and UK that their nationals and businesses are entitled to the same favourable treatment that the UK or EU was extending to the other.
 There are mechanisms under the WTO treaties whereby these claims can be determined and ultimately trade sanctions and remedies can be permitted in favour of one state in consequence of the other state’s (or trading bloc’s; the EU) breach.
 There is a very real and serious risk that the failure to put in place the terms of customs tariffs and trade policies applicable to other third countries could lead to real sanctions and economic consequences for the UK and EU.

 The United Kingdom has indicated that it will not put a hard border in place in Northern Ireland irrespective of whether there is or is not a hard Brexit.
 This may arguably be permissible under WTO rules on a very wide interpretation of the so-called frontier exception.